 - No dogs.

-- Hunters 16 and older must harvest and check a doe on Moro Big Pine Natural Area WMA prior to harvesting a buck.
+- Hunters must harvest and check a doe on Moro Big Pine Natural Area WMA prior to harvesting a buck.

-- Deer must be brought to the WMA biological data station the first three days of the muzzleloader and modern gun hunts (except during the special youth hunt).
+- Deer must be brought to the WMA biological data station the first three days of the muzzleloader and modern gun hunts (except deer taken during the Modern Gun Special Youth hunts).

 - 2021-22 Quail